strongdm/charts/deployments/sdm-proxy/README.md

 * A StrongDM Proxy Cluster key and secret.

 > [!NOTE]
 > To get a Proxy Cluster key and secret, you'll need an external address to register.
 If you don't have such an address during installation of this chart, you may create a cluster in the Admin UI with a placeholder name.
-You may change this value after creation with the StrongDM CLI.
+You may change that value after creation with the StrongDM CLI.

 ## Installing the Chart